Visa have limitations set up in their rules for how many times they allow a transaction, that has previously been declined, to be reattempted again.

-If you have an agreement with a PSP/payment service provider, please contact your partner to agree compliant set-up.
-If you have internal processes to manage transactions on payment cards, please ensure that these follow the procedures mentioned in the email and above.
+If you have an agreement with a third party terminal supplier, please contact your partner to agree compliant set-up.
+If you have internal processes to manage transactions on payment cards, please ensure that these follow the procedures mentioned above.

 You can find and overview of the decline codes above or contact your PSP.
 Please note, your PSP could use different codes.